This page shows some of the video projects on which I have worked.

 May 2007

 Second Nature is an improvised sound video piece.
 A simple montage of short clips from a video phone are accompanied by a piano line and vocals by myself and Céline Agoutin as well as a few other little sounds.
 The first video - shot in Edinburgh - is of a man in the snow in Nicolson Square, shot from the window of what used to be the common room in the Edinburgh University Music Department's Alison House building.
 This is mixed with an image of a fountain shot at a small park in Rouen in France.
-The swan (because they are all the same swan!) were filmed in this same pond.
+The swan (because they are all the same swan!) was filmed in this same pond.
 The other two images are of our orchid and of a graffiti wall in Edinburgh.

 Paris à la Mer